 Who are your favourite composers/artists/musicians?

-I have so many favorites – both in music and in other art forms – and they are constantly changing!
+I have so many favourites – both in music and in other art forms – and they are constantly changing!
 A few that stand out for me right now would be the plays of Tom Stoppard, the music of Jennifer Walshe, and the visual art of Joan Miro.

 What do you anticipate for the Nevis Ensemble?

 I’m super excited to play with the Nevis Ensemble!
-Everyone in the ensemble is playing with the intension of bringing music and energy to other people, and when a group like that shares the same goal and spirit, it’s unstoppable!
+Everyone in the ensemble is playing with the intention of bringing music and energy to other people, and when a group like that shares the same goal and spirit, it’s unstoppable!